Getting Started in Python#

 The minimal example shows how to create the renderer, load an OpenUSD scene and render a single image, copying the results back to the CPU for display.

-Note that the first time a program built against ovrtx is run, it will compile and cache necessary shaders, which may take some time depending on your system.
-Subsequent runs will use the cached shaders and will be fast.
+The first time you run a program built against ovrtx, it compiles and caches necessary shaders, which may take some time depending on your system.
+Subsequent runs use the cached shaders and are faster.

 Minimal Example#